Francesco Yates: Life and career

 At the end of August, it was announced that he was opening for Justin Timberlake again on the remaining North American part of his tour.
 The tour ended on April 13, 2019, after being postponed due to Timberlake suffering from bruised vocal cords.

 On December 27, 2019, Yates officially released his single "I Got You", having previously uploaded it on SoundCloud at the beginning of the year.

 On April 10, 2020, Yates released his single "Superbad" along with an official video.
 On May 29, 2020, he released a second single called "Bad Decisions".
 On June 26, 2020, Yates released his second EP Superbad.
 It features the two previously released singles, as well as the songs "Angel", "Dirty Little Secrets", and "Queen St. Blues".
 The EP is accompanied by a short film, which contains parts of the songs.

 On September 18, 2020, his single "Late Night Love" was released.
 On February 14, 2021, Yates released his song "Dive".

 After performing it on an episode of The Recording Academy's "Press Play at Home" series, on June 10, 2022, he released his single "Jimi", which is inspired by the famous guitarist Jimi Hendrix.
 In July, he announced on Instagram that he's opening for Backstreet Boys on the American and Canadian leg of their DNA World Tour.

 Yates released his songs "Thunderbomb" and "Chanel" on April 14, 2023, and May 5, 2023, respectively.
+Both songs were later included in his second EP Little Rockstar alongside "Jimi" and three other songs.